RonaldGuilhermePDS/RonaldGuilhermePDS/README.md

 <hr>

-<p align="center"> “Intelligence is the ability to adapt to change. ” ― Stephen Hawking <p>
+<p align="center"> "If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is." - John Von Neumann <p>